Sling-Code/rock-paper-scissors/README.md

 Each round played against the computer, and the best out of 5 wins.

 I wrote the round code the absolute shortest way I could think to.
 It was probably not the most optimal way.
 I might need to be more specific.
+I did rewrite the round code and i like it much better.

 This definitely helped reinforce the problem solving and understanding errors lessons that preceded this project.
 There were a lot of little errors i made along the way.
 I honestly think I made an example of almost every mistake covered in those lessons.

 It was very fun though and I can't wait to expand on this project in the future.

+2nd Iteration
+Creating a UI for the game.
+DOM manipulation is still pretty new and challenging for me.
+So I am enjoying this exercise.